Exhaustive expression analysis permits to screen the expression level of a gene according to all possible population criteria.

-A summary is given at the bottom of the page, you can then choose to validate (by hitting "Start analysis" button) or cancel your submission.
+After visualising the validation screen and reading the summary, at the bottom of the page, you can then choose to validate or cancel your submission according

-"Cancel" will redirect you back to previous screen, and offer you to choose new criteria on the form.
+"Cancel" will redirect you back to previous screen, and offer you to choose a new gene.

-Results are presented with all box plots showing distribution of gene expression according to the different groups.
+Results are displayed for all available splitting criteria with four plots showing distribution of gene expression according to the different groups, by mean of :

-For each criterion, click on the "box plot" button, on the right, to display or hide the figure.
+For each criterion, click on one of the "plot" button, to display or hide the figure.

 In this tutorial, NPI results were chosen.